-Misc ⇒ No excessive makeup is to be worn ⇒ Nail polish should not be visible ⇒ No jewelry of any kind is to be worn - including watches ⇒ When hat is worn, all long hair must be tucked into the hat ⇒ Richardson GEB Under Armor shirt is to be worn underneath uniform ⇒ Thin shorts are to be worn underneath the uniform ⇒ All students must have their rain poncho inside their hat box ⇒ Students must have all necessary music, flip folder, and lyre M arching Placement arching placements are divided into two categories: Full Band Block and ntest Block.
-The "Full Band Block" performs at every varsity football game during halftime.
-The "Contest Block" performs at various marching contests throughout October.
-Every band/guard member will have a charted position in the "Full Band Block".
+Marching placements are divided into two categories: Full Band Block and Contest Block.

+- □ The "Full Band Block" performs at every varsity football game during the Eaglette portion of halftime. - □ The "Contest Block" performs the marching show following the Eaglette performance and at several contests during October. - □ Every band/guard member will have a charted position in the "Full Band Block".
 Because of grades, absences, illnesses, injuries, and the competitive nature of marching band, there must be a limited number of available marching positions in our "Contest Block".
-During summer band camp students will audition for one of these spots.
-"Contest Block" Placement will be determined by marching ability, musical competence and memorization, and academic eligibility.
-If a student feels they would like an opportunity to take over a position in the "Contest Block", they may challenge another student for their position.
-The student must select a person in their section, and fill out an online challenge form at www.richardsonband.org.
+During summer band camp students will audition for one of these spots. - □ "Contest Block" Placement will be determined by marching ability, musical competence and memorization, and academic eligibility. - □ If a student feels they would like an opportunity to take over a position in the "Contest Block", they may challenge another student for their position.
+The student must select a person in their section.
 The students will be asked to demonstrate a series of marching and music fundamentals.
 The person performing at the highest level will earn the spot.
-Students may challenge on a weekly basis up until one week before the first scheduled marching contest, at which point the "Contest Block" becomes permanently set and no more challenges are allowed.
-Students who are not assigned a "Contest Block" spot may be assigned other duties to perform at marching contests such as assisting with equipment, running sound, etc. Ma arching Band Consequences e student leaders and directors have agreed upon the following set of vio lations/consequences.
-These are intended to promote personal responsibility, faiı rness, and accountability.
-Tardy to rehearsal: ⇒ Students who are tardy to rehearsal will run one lap for every minute that they are tardy.
-Unexcused absence from rehearsal ⇒ The student will automatically fail inspection for the upcoming week.
-If the student has a "Contest Block" spot, that student may be reassigned to a non-contest spot.
-Failing inspection ⇒ Students who fail inspection must
+Students may challenge on a weekly basis up until one week before the first scheduled marching contest, at which point the "Contest Block" becomes permanently set and no more challenges are allowed. - □ Students who are not assigned a "Contest Block" spot may be assigned other duties to perform at marching contests such as assisting with props, equipment, running sound, etc.